 There are many ways an employee can steal from their employer.
 There are also many ways an employer can prevent this activity.
 Being aware is the first step.

 |Sincerely, Tom Comollo, CPA, MBA

 B2B CFO® is a national firm that provides CFO and consulting services to companies.
-It serves owners of emerging and mid-market companies with revenues up to $75 million who want to increase cash, profitability, sales and company value.
-Each of the firm’s partners average 25 years of experience.
+It serves owners of emerging and mid-market companies with revenues of up to $75 million who want to increase cash, profitability, sales and company value.
+Each of the firm’s partners averages 25 years of experience.
 Each partner is supported by more than 2,000 years of collective CFO experience and national partnership resources, which include the latest technical software available for client services.
 Resources also include our banking and lending relationships.